brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 28 bht.md

 2. "Thou who formerly stolest must not only obtain thy subsistence by lawful and harmless toil, but must give assistance to others."
 3. "No condition, however hard or disagreeable, can entitle any man to do injury to another, or even to refrain from contributing to the necessities of his brethren."

+### Philip Schaff:
+1. "One who acts thus, not quite so strong as ‘thief,’ But were there any such among the Ephesian Christians?
+Possibly there were, comp.
+1 Corinthians 5:1; 2 Corinthians 12:21; but more probably the term should be understood in the spirit of Christian ethics, of those who lived by their wits, cheating their neighbors, or in indolence neglected to labor for themselves, becoming a burden on the charity of others.
+Certainly the context points to such, as included."
+2. "Laziness is but a form of dishonesty; and manual labor is far more honorable than many forms of ‘business,’ so-called."
+3. "The precept of this verse is the very opposite of communism, which encourages men to take as their right, not to give as their privilege.
+Here is the germ of Christian social science."

 ### Archibald T. Robertson:
 1. "Steal no more.
 Clearly here, cease stealing."
 2. "The good thing" opposed to his stealing and "with his hands" that did the stealing.